aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/audioframe/_index.md

 ```

-Specifies a duration of time to be removed from the start of the media during playback, in milliseconds.
+Specifies the time duration to be removed from the beginning of the media during playback, in milliseconds.
 Read/write float.

 --------------------